-- 6. Avoid smoke exposure during pregnancy and after birth.
-Always place the crib in an area that is smoke-free. - 7.
-Avoid alcohol and illicit drug use during pregnancy and after birth. - 8.
-Breastfeeding is recommended.
-Breastfeeding is considered a protective factor against SIDS and is recommended for at least the first six months of infant life. - 9.
-Consider offering a pacifier at nap time and bedtime (after breastfeeding is established).
+- 9. Consider offering a pacifier at nap time and bedtime (after breastfeeding is established).
 At sleep time, only offer an infant a clean, dry pacifier that does not attach to the infant's clothing.
 Attaching mechanisms such as cords and strings pose a strangulation risk.
 The pacifier does not need to be reinserted once the infant falls asleep.
 If an infant refuses the pacifier, do not force him or her to take it.
-If you are breastfeeding, wait until your baby is used to breastfeeding before trying a pacifier.

-10. Avoid overheating the infant.
-For an infant's warmth and comfort, use only sleepers, sleep sacks and wearable blankets that fit according to the commercial manufacturer's guidelines and will not slip up around the infant's face.
+If you are breastfeeding, wait until your baby is used to breastfeeding before trying a pacifier. - 10.
+Avoid overheating the infant.
+For an infant's warmth and comfort, use only sleepers, sleep sacks and wearable blankets that fit according to the commercial manufacturer's - guidelines and will not slip up around the infant's face.
 Avoid overheating and overdressing the infant throughout the day as well as the night.
-Infants
+Infants typically only need one more layer of clothing than an adult would need in order to be comfortable.
+There is not enough conclusive evidence to recommend for or against swaddling; however, if parents swaddle their infant, they should be advised of the proper method, continue to avoid overheating and should typically discontinue the practice no later than 3 to 4 months of age. - 11.
+Do not use home cardiorespiratory monitors as a strategy for reducing the risk of SIDS.
+Do not use home heart or breathing monitors or infant positioning devices (i.e., wedges) unless

 Case study demonstration: "In the case of a 3-month-old boy found dead while sleeping alone in an adult bed, despite a bassinet noted in the same room, his father had surrounded him with pillows to prevent him from rolling.

 Moreover, he was placed in prone position, and it was noted that the father had "placed baby on stomach because he had just fed him and 'he did not want the baby to spit up and choke' if he placed him face up."